krypto-kiddo/metaschool/01 Make your own Solana Token.md

 # My First SPL token
 Launched on the Devnet.
 Guided by Metaschool.

-Emotions are too much to handle man, I just wanna go back to being a workaholic when I didnt care about the world and always put work first.
+Emotions are too much to handle man, I just wanna go back to being a workaholic when I didn't care about the world and always put work first.
 Anyway, I felt bored and aimless, decided to polish my skills while I take my time to find motivation again.
 Hence, this Metaschool series was born.